orbitalsonic/SonicOPT/README.md

 ---

 ## Features
+- **Offline Functionality**: No internet connection is required.
 - **Daily, Monthly, and Yearly Prayer Times**: Calculate prayer times for any duration.
-- **Daily, Monthly, and Yearly Fasting Times**: Fetch fasting times based on prayer data.
+- **Daily, Monthly, and Yearly Fasting Times**: Calculate fasting times for any duration.
-- **Customizable Calculations**: Supports juristic methods and high-latitude adjustments.
+- **Prayer Time Conventions**: Supports multiple conventions including Muslim World League, Egyptian General Authority of Survey, Umm Al-Qura University, and more.
+Custom angles are also supported.
+- **High Latitude Adjustment**: Offers flexible adjustment methods, such as No Adjustment, Middle of the Night, Seventh of the Night, and Twilight Angle..
+- **Asr Time Calculation**: Supports both Hanafi and Shafi methods for Asr time calculation.
 - **Multiple Time Formats**: Choose between 12-hour, 24-hour, or floating-point representations.
-- **Offline Functionality**: No internet connection is required after initialization.

 ---